-GCRF African SWIFT is divided into three strands consisting of several work packages, which are typically managed by two co-leads (Africa/UK):
+GCRF African SWIFT is divided into three strands consisting of several work packages (WPs), which are typically managed by two co-leads (Africa/UK):

 - Strand 1: User engagement and forecast evaluation is responsible for the interdisciplinary engagement needed to link forecast users requirements with the provision of quantitative measures of forecast accuracy.

-- Strand 2: Physical science research will coordinate the disciplinary research required to deliver quality-controlled weather predictions.
+- Strand 2: Physical science research will coordinate the scientific research required to deliver quality-controlled weather predictions.

 - Strand 3: Knowledge exchange, training and documentation will deliver cross-cutting activities needed to increase research capability and provide a legacy to the project outcomes.

 Co-leads: Philip Antwi-Agyei (KNUST) and Andrea Taylor (University of Leeds)

-The users group aims to provide a stakeholder analysis (providers and users) in each partner country; identify who the users of meteorological information in each country are, and which weather events have the greatest impact on decision-making and activity; identify examples of best practice, evaluate their economic benefits and assess the potential impact of improved forecast information; and identify communication pathways and early warning systems in operation between users and forecasters.
+The Users WP aims to provide a stakeholder analysis (providers and users) in each partner country; identify who the users of meteorological information in each country are, and which weather events have the greatest impact on decision-making and activity; identify examples of best practice, evaluate their economic benefits and assess the potential impact of improved forecast information; and identify communication pathways and early warning systems in operation between users and forecasters.